-Cafeteria and Lunch Procedures: Below are specific guidelines regarding cafeteria use and expected lunch behaviors.
+Cafeteria and Lunch Procedures

+Below are specific guidelines regarding cafeteria use and expected lunch behaviors.

 - The cafeteria is off limits to students unless it is their scheduled lunch. - During a student's scheduled lunch, there are authorized areas for students to be in.
 These areas consist of the cafeteria or the media center with permission.
 Students are not authorized to be in any other place during their lunch unless they are under the direct supervision of a teacher. - Within the first ten (10) minutes of lunch, students are expected to determine their location where they will eat lunch.
 Beyond this point, there should be no movement up and down the stairs. - The dress code does apply during lunch time. - Students are expected to clean up after themselves and deposit their litter in a trashcan. - Students are not permitted to loiter in the cafe.
 Students not in line should find a seat in the cafeteria - With respect to electronics, students are permitted to use electronic devices during lunch.
 However, phones and other electronic devices should only be audible to the owner.
-Speakers are not permitted at RHS.
+Speakers are not permitted at RHS. - Students are not permitted to bring off-campus food into the school building, nor will students be able to accept delivery of off-campus food during the day.

+Clubs & Organizations

-Clubs & Organizations: All students are encouraged to participate in clubs and student activities.
+All students are encouraged to participate in clubs and student activities.
 Participating in clubs is a privilege and is contingent on being a student in good standing.
 Clubs must be approved and have a staff sponsor.
-Ms. Pullen is the contact for student clubs.
+Ms. Chambliss is the contact for student clubs.
 Students may post information about elections and other approved club activities on the cork strips and bulletin boards located throughout the campus.
 Posting with tape or other adhesives in undesignated areas is prohibited and will be taken down.
 Administrator signature is required on all postings; student organization postings larger than 8.5 x 11" will not be approved.
 For a list of clubs and additional club information, visit the RHS website link under the Activities tab.
 Fine Arts playbills and approved Student Council election posters in designated areas will be permitted at a larger size.